joolstorrentecalo/gitlab-foss/doc/administration/incoming_email.md

 receives all email messages addressed to the domain that do not match any addresses that exist on the mail server.

-Catch-all mailboxes support the same features as email sub-addressing, but email sub-addressing remains our recommendation so that you can reserve your catch-all mailbox for other purposes.
+As of GitLab 11.7, catch-all mailboxes support the same features as email sub-addressing, but email sub-addressing remains our recommendation so that you can reserve your catch-all mailbox for other purposes.